convertersystems/opc-ua-client/README.md

             ApplicationType = ApplicationType.Client
         };

-        // create a 'ClientTransportChannel', a client-side channel that opens a 'session' with the server. var channel = new ClientTransportChannel(
+        // create a 'ClientSessionChannel', a client-side channel that opens a 'session' with the server. var channel = new ClientSessionChannel(
             clientDescription,
             null, // no x509 certificates
             new AnonymousIdentity(), // no user identity